Adaptation of olfactory receptor abundances for efficient coding

 In this work, we simply model the olfactory environment as a vector $\bvec c = \{c_1, \dotsc, c_N\}$ of concentrations, where $c_i$ is the concentration of odorant $i$ in the environment (Figure~\ref{fig:pictorial_description}a).
-We note, however, that the formalism we describe here is equally applicable for other parameterizations of odor space: the components $c_i$ of the environment vector $\bvec c$ could, for instance, indicate concentrations of entire classes of molecules clustered based on common chemical traits, or abstract coordinates in a low-dimensional representation of olfactory space.
+We note, however, that the formalism we describe here is equally applicable for other parameterizations of odor space: the components $c_i$ of the environment vector $\bvec c$ could, for instance, indicate concentrations of entire classes of molecules clustered based on common chemical traits, or they might be abstract coordinates in a low-dimensional representation of olfactory space.

 Once a parameterization for the odor environment is chosen, we model the statistics of natural scenes by the joint probability distribution $P(c_1, \dotsc, c_N)$.
 We are neglecting temporal correlations in olfactory cues because we are focusing on odor identity rather than olfactory search where timing of cues will be especially important.
 This simplifies our model, and also reduces the number of olfactory scene parameters needed as inputs.
 Similar static approximations of natural images have been employed powerfully along with the efficient coding hypothesis to explain diverse aspects of early vision, \emph{e.g.,} in~\citep{Laughlin1981, Atick1990, Olshausen1996, VanHateren1998, Ratliff2010, Hermundstad2014}.